How to use the PVS-Studio extension for Qt Creator

 All diagnostics are divided into groups.
 You can set the following states for them:

-- Disabled – a category is disabled and all its warnings will not be shown in the warning list.
+- Disabled is used if a category is disabled and all its warnings will not be shown in the warning list.
 Also, its button will be hidden from the quick filters bar (except for the General category).

-- Custom – the category is active and the items have different states.
+- Custom is used if the category is active and the items have different states.

 The full list of diagnostics is available on the "PVS-Studio Messages" page.